ChicagoAcademyofSciences/data-cleaning/workflows/mala_taxon-authority.markdown

 ## Step 1, Preparing original taxonomic data

 CHAS malacology specimens were inventoried in separate Excel spreadsheets by taxonomic group.
-In order to clean up and synonymize taxonomic names, we began by pulling all taxonomic identifications from all malacology spreadsheets into a single field, *SYNONYM (data directly from spreadsheet)*.
-We retained the data verbatim in this field as primary keys back to our data, then duplicated them into a new field, *TAXON (to match to authority)*.
-Names in the latter field were cleaned by trimming extra spaces, return carriages, and special characters.
-They were then clustered to minimize the amount of unique names we had to synonymize.
+In order to clean up and synonymize taxonomic names, we began by pulling former and current taxonomic identifications from all malacology spreadsheets into a single spreadsheet.
+Verbatim taxonomic data was retained as a primary key back to the master inventory data, then duplicated into a new field, *TAXON (original)*.
+Names in this field were cleaned by trimming extra spaces, return carriages, and special characters.
+They were then clustered to minimize the amount of unique names we had to synonymize, and to easily identify simple errors such as misspellings.

+5125 unique names.

 * * *